-If your laundry room needs some folding space, our DIY Drop Down Laundry Table needs to go on your honey-do list!
+If your laundry room needs some folding space like ours did, add our DIY Drop Down Laundry Table to your honey-do list today!

 DIY Drop Down Laundry Table